ava-labs/avalanche-docs/docs/subnets/setup-dfk-node.md

 ./build/avalanchego --whitelisted-subnets Vn3aX6hNRstj5VHHm63TCgPNaeGnRSqCYXQqemSqDd2TQH4qJ
 ```

-## Just want the commands?
-We got you...
+## Just Want the Commands?
+We Got You...

 :::caution
 Run `go version`. **It should be 1.17.9 or above.** Run `echo $GOPATH`. **It should not be empty.**